Kodular/Documentation/docs/components/layout/general/form.md

 |:----:|:-------:|
 |text|Responsive|

-If set to fixed,  screen layouts will be created for a single fixed-size screen and autoscaled.
+_If set to fixed,  screen layouts will be created for a single fixed-size screen and autoscaled.
 If set to responsive, screen layouts will use the actual resolution of the device.
 See the documentation on responsive design in App Inventor for more information.
-This property appears on Screen1 only and controls the sizing for all screens in the app.
+This property appears on Screen1 only and controls the sizing for all screens in the app._

 ### Splash Enabled

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Form', 'Splash Enabled')]]